pranavpr/cardinfo.github.io/_posts/2019-07-13-flipkart-axis-bank-credit-card-launched.md

 ### Eligibility

 The eligibility criteria for this credit card is very generic on Axis Bank website.
-However based on my conversation to their representative, below is the eligibility criteria for this card:
+However based on my conversation with their representative, below is the eligibility criteria for this card:

 - Age should be between 18 to 70 years
 - Salaried: Net Monthly income > Rs.
 25,000